smcgarr13/Ticket-System/README.md

 1. Clone this repository.
 2. Navigate into the repository directory on your local machine.
 3. Run `npm install` to install the necessary dependencies.
+4. Make sure MongoDB is running on your machine (mongod command).
-4. Run `npm start` to start the application.
+5. Run `npm start` to start the application.

 ## Usage
-TBD
+Use the Ticket-System application to manage and track issues, tasks, or events.
+As a user, you can post questions, comment on existing ones, and even mark an issue as resolved.
+With the search feature, find relevant issues faster than ever.

 ## Credits
 N/A